Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 and see if they are effective in understanding this 5000 line codebase.
-This serves as an introduction to this source-code toolkit while the final toolkit will have code-editing features as well and the ability to build and debug using platform specific tools.
+This serves as an introduction to this source-code toolkit while the final toolkit will have code-editing features as well and the ability to build and debug using platform-specific tools.

 ModalWX.cpp, when viewed in an IDE is rather large and unwieldy.
 Once we add a source code editor, and build and debug system to it